ncrowther/InvoiceApproval/README.md

 Open Business Central

+Go to Design

-Create a project called ```InvoiceApproval```
+In MySpace, add a project called ```InvoiceApproval```

+Import asset InvoiceApproval.bpmn from folder ```invoiceApproval-PAM``` into Business Central.
-Import the artefacts from folder ```invoiceApproval-PAM``` into Business Central.
+Import asset ```ApproveInvoice-taskform.frm``` from folder ```invoiceApproval-PAM``` into Business Central.
+Ensure its name is ```ApproveInvoice-taskform```

  Build and deploy the process

+## Test the process

+Go to Manage tab and select process definitions.
+Under InvoiceApproval Actions, click start
+Enter dummy data and submit
+Under Track tab select task inbox
+Select the invoice approval task
+Click Claim, then click Start button and then click Approved, then click Complete button

-The process should be exposed at the following endpoint:
+If using default ports, the process should be exposed at the following endpoint:

 ```
 http://localhost:8080/kie-server/services/rest/server/containers/InvoiceApproval_1.0.0-SNAPSHOT/processes/InvoiceApproval.InvoiceApproval/instances"
 ```

+## Set PAM endpoint in RPA

 if you are using a different endpoint, you will need to change line 37 of ```invokePamApprovalProcess.wal```